CReaTiNG CuSToM NeeDLePoiNT CaNVaSeS (Part Two)

-Yesterday we learned about some types of images that work for custom needlepoint in Part One of Sandy’s post.
+Tuesday we learned about some types of images that work for custom needlepoint in Part One of Sandy’s post.
 Today, we’ll learn about two other types of images.
-Tomorrow, you’ll see mt choices for this projects.

 Finally, please don’t send a tiny little copy of some artwork and ask me to enlarge it to some huge size. . . .
 I won’t do it, because you would not be happy with the results.
 Blur, blur, blur!
 FYI: I cannot accept any artwork that is copyrighted, unless you happen to own the copyright.